gundy/jssynth/README.md

 It currently comprises a mixer component and an integration layer to output sampled audio via the web audio API as supported in later versions of Chrome (and hopefully other browsers soon too).

-One of the demos bundled with JSSynth is a pure JavaScript implementation of a .MOD/.S3M file player that has been built on top of the JSSynth API.
-This should help to give an idea of what might be possible.
-Games, demos, interactive UI's, DSP related apps or prototypes, the sky is the limit really.

 Here's an example of using the mixer to whet your appetite:

 ```JavaScript